Sojisoyoye/modish-inventory/README.md

 - Admin can get a product ✅
 - Admin can get all products ✅
 - Admin can edit product
-  - can add quantities to existing product ✅
+  - can add quantities to existing product
-- Admin can delete product ✅
+- Admin can delete product

+## User Auth

+- Admin can create a user
+- Admin can get users
+- Admin can get a user
+- Admin can delete/deactivate user
+- User can login
+- User can log out
+- User can reset password